31 Of The Best Answers To The Question: What Is The Point Of Life?

 These are big and complicated questions that most people ponder throughout their lives without ever coming to a real conclusion.

-People spend a lot of time trying to figure out what their purpose is in this world, and sometimes finding the answer to this one question becomes their greatest goal.
+People spend a lot of time trying to figure out what they are supposed to do is in this world, and sometimes finding the answer to this one question becomes their greatest goal.

 Many believe that there is not one universal purpose of life, but instead, each person has their own answer to this question.